Hobart is a city that provides a refreshing break from the mainland and is a great starting point to explore the south-east area of Tasmania.

 Hobart is rich with history, with districts containing architecture harking back to the early days of settlement and warehouses dating back to the 1830s, juxtaposed with modern restaurants, deluxe accommodation, contemporary art galleries, charming cafes and plentiful shopping such as the popular Salamanca Markets.

-Hobart is truly a region that provides abundant opportunities to indulge your tastebuds, and culinary aficionados will be in their element here â with cheeses, fresh fruits, chocolates and local beers (particularly the Australia-wide favourite Cascade) are just some of the delights you can experience while travelling in and around Tasmaniaâs capital.
+Hobart is truly a region that provides abundant opportunities to indulge your taste buds, and culinary aficionados will be in their element here â with cheeses, fresh fruits, chocolates and local beers (particularly the Australia-wide favourite Cascade) are just some of the delights you can experience while travelling in and around Tasmaniaâs capital.

 Add to this the potential for day trips to plenty of nearby highlights such as historic Port Arthur, spectacular natural Bruny Island and much more, and youâll be surprised by the variety a trip to Hobart will offer.
-We cover all this and more in our travel guides above.
+We cover all this and more in our travel guides below.